vinhluong274/SI364_Final_Project_Instructions/README.md

   - `SI364final.py`
   - A `templates/` directory with all templates you have created inside it
   - May include others (e.g. may include a `static` folder if you are including or uploading static files, but this is not necessary!)
+- Your GitHub repository should be private!
+(Check out how to get a Student Developer Pack to do so.)
 - Create a GitHub account called `364final` on your GitHub account.
 (You are NOT forking and cloning anything this time, you are creating your own repo from start to finish.)
   - Invite users `aerenchyma` (Jackie), `pandeymauli` (Mauli) and `Watel` (Sonakshi, or `sonakshi@umich.edu`) as collaborators on the repository.
 [Here's the reminder of how to add a collaborator to a repository](https://www.dropbox.com/s/d6btsfxgh6z84bx/Screenshot%202018-02-13%2021.32.11.png?dl=0).
 - Submit the *link* to your GitHub repository to the **SI 364 Final Project** assignment on our Canvas site.
 The link should be of the form: `https://github.com/YOURGITHUBUSERNAME/364final` (if it doesn't look like that, you are probably linking to something specific *inside* the repo, so make sure it does look like that).